-· · · · · · · · · · · · · · · · · · · · · · · · AMR Annual Monitoring Report A report which is published to show how the authority is performing against all relevant targets and to show what changes may be required to the Local Development Framework (LDF).
-AAP Area Action Plan Area Action Plans (AAPs) may be used to provide a planning framework for areas of change and areas of conservation.
-AAPs are a type of Development Plan Document (DPD).
-CIL Community Infrastructure Levy empowered, but not required, to charge on most types of new development in their area.
-CIL charges will be based on simple formulae which relate the size of the charge to the size and character of the development paying it.
-The proceeds of the levy will be spent on local and sub-regional infrastructure to support the development of the area.
-CLG Communities and Local Government Communities and Local Government is a department of Central Government that sets policy on local government, housing, urban regeneration, planning and fire and rescue. - Core Strategy This Development Plan Document (DPD) sets out the vision for the area and the primary policies for meeting that vision together with housing and employment provisions in accordance with the Regional Spatial Strategy (RSS). - Development Plan The Development Plan is the statutory element of the Local Development Framework.
-It consists of Development Plan Documents (DPDs) and the Regional Spatial Strategy (RSS).
-DPD Development Plan Document A Local Development Document (LDD) with significant weight in the determination of planning applications.
-Independent scrutiny is required before its adoption. - Independent Examination All Development Plan Documents (DPDs) will be subject to independent examination by a person (the Inspector) appointed by the Secretary of State.
-The purpose of the examination is to determine the 'soundness' of the plan.
-Following the examination the Inspector will produce a report which will be binding.
+AMR Annual Monitoring A report which is published to show how the

+Aiviix Report authority is performing against all relevant

+Report targets and to show what changes may be

+required to the Local Development Framework

+4 4 5 (LDF).

+AAP Area Action Plan Area Action Plans (AAPs) may be used to

+provide a planning framework for areas of

+change and areas of conservation.
+AAPs are

+- a type of Development Plan Document (DPD).

+CIL Community The Community Infrastructure Levy (CIL) will

+Infrastructure Levy be a new charge which local authorities will be

+empowered, but not required, to charge on

+most types of new development in their area.

+CIL charges will be based on simple formulae

+which relate the size of the charge to the size

+and character of the development paying it.

+The proceeds of the levy will be spent on local

+and sub-regional infrastructure to support the

+development of the area.

+CLG Communities and Communities and Local Government is a

+Local Government department of Central Government that sets

+policy on local government, housing, urban

+regeneration, planning and fire and rescue.

+- Core Strategy This Development Plan Document (DPD) sets

+out the vision for the area and the primary

+policies for meeting that vision together with

+housing and employment provisions in

+accordance with the Regional Spatial Strategy

+(RSS).

+- Development Plan The Development Plan is the statutory

+element of the Local Development

+Framework.
+It consists of Development Plan

+Documents (DPDs) and the Regional Spatial

+Strategy (RSS).

+DPD Development Plan A Local Development Document (LDD) with

+Document significant weight in the determination of

+planning applications.
+Independent scrutiny is

+required before its adoption.

+- Independent All Development Plan Documents (DPDs) will

+Examination be subject to independent examination by a

+person (the Inspector) appointed by the

+Secretary of State.
+The purpose of the

+examination is to determine the 'soundness' of

+the plan.
+Following the examination the

+Inspector will produce a report which will be

+1 I binding.